VGLoic/hardhat-soko/README.md

 ## Motivation

-When compiling the smart contracts, the developer will generate _compilation artifacts_ that contain all the needed informations for further tasks such as deployment, verification or simple contract interactions.
+When compiling the smart contracts, the developer will generate _compilation artifacts_.
+They will contain all the needed informations for further tasks such as deployment, verification or simple contract interactions.

-These compilation artifacts are however generally ignored and not stored.
+These compilation artifacts are generally ignored and not commited nor stored.
 At best, compilation artifact for a contract is contained within its deployment summary.
 Not having a clear way of identifying or re-using an artifact is a painful experience for all developers working closely or remotely with the smart contracts:

 - the smart contract developer is afraid of erasing artifacts that are still needed when developing new features,
 - the "smart contract devops" has to execute the deployment or interaction scripts with artifact that are meant to be thrown away, it complexifies drastically the sharing of ABIs and deployments to the rest of the team,